GerritCodeReview/plugins_its-phabricator/src/main/resources/Documentation/config.md

 `<issue-status-action>`
 :	Action to perform on Bugzila issue when all the condition in the stanza are met.
+	<issue-status-action> can be any of:
+	  status STATUS
+	    change the associated bug's status to STATUS, where STATUS can be any of the values your bugzilla configuration allows as status.
+Be aware, that changing a bug from any status for open bugs to a status for closed bugs will not work, as the resolution would be missing.

 `<change-action>`
 :	Action performed on Gerrit change-id, possible values are: